 Currently, there is no specific antiviral medication that is FDA-approved to treat COVID-19, and there is no vaccine yet available.
 The best way to prevent illness is to avoid being exposed to this virus, which is thought to spread mainly from person-to-person.

 How can I help protect myself and my loved ones?

 Everyday preventive actions to help prevent the spread of any respiratory disease, including COVID-19.

 Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

-Cover your cough or sneeze with a tissue, then throw the tissue in the trash and wash your hands.
+The CDC now recommends that everyone (except children under 2) should cover their nose and mouth with a cloth face cover when around others.
+If you do not have a mask, cover your cough or sneeze with a tissue, then throw the tissue in the trash and wash your hands.
 If you don’t have a tissue, cough or sneeze into your elbow rather than into your hands.
 Avoid touching your eyes, nose and mouth.

 Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe, including tables, switches, doorknobs, and sinks.

 Stay home when you are sick.
 Avoid close contact with people who are sick.